 - 13 Best Things to Do in Nairobi

 - Why Nairobi is the Best African City

 - How to Safari in Kenya for Less than $200: Maasai Mara on a Budget

 - How to Visit Kibera Slum Independently Without a Tour

 Malawi recently changed their visa policy.
 It was free up until a year or so ago.
 Now, the visa is available at the border for $75 for most nationalities.
 It is valid for 30 days.

 I entered from Tanzania in the north.
 The process was easy and fast.

-Visa available for free at the border for most nationalities.
+The visa is available for free at the border for most nationalities.
 It is valid for 90 days in a 12 month period.